Our BCTC Why

 After graduation I worked for 6 years in both primary care and woman's care using the skills I obtained through the Medical Assisting program at BCTC.
 In 2015 I started teaching at BCTC as the Medical Assisting Instructor and Coordinator.
 I have been blessed to do what I love and now teach what I love.
 Since then I have continued my education and received my bachelor degree in Healthcare Administration and recently received my MBA in Healthcare Administration.
 I continue to work as the Medical Assisting Coordinator helping those achieve their dream!

 I am a First Generation Alumni and Staff.
 My why began as a student.
 I did not know about grant and scholarship opportunities as no one had been to college in my family.
 I began college at 20 years old with a GED, worked full-time and had a young son in the home.
 I found out with the Financial Aid provided I could afford college.
 I did well in classes and was invited to join Phi Theta Kappa Honor Society.
 I had a wonderful experience and had caring instructors.
 It was difficult managing home, work and school but I was determined to earn a degree.
 After graduating, I was hired full time.
-With a few promotions and I now serve as the Student Activities Coordinator, It is my joy serving and get to know students.
+With a few promotions and I now serve as the Disability Support Services Testing Coordinator, it is my joy serving and getting to know students.

 I was born and raised in Santo Dominigo, Dominican Republic.
 Moved to the United States with big dreams of becoming a professional Chef.
 I see these big dreams in our students daily.
 In my three year tenure with BCTC, I have had the opportunity to build strong relationships with my colleagues in an effort to continue to provide our students with a great experience and quality education.
 My greatest accomplishment has been the development and implementation of the Cultural Competency Certification Program with Erin Howard, Dr. Iddah Otieno, and Dr. Steven White.
 This program will be made available to students in the Spring of 2021.
 This effort will benefit our students as much as it has been benefiting our faculty and staff.